joolstorrentecalo/gitlab-design/README.md

 *Whenever you create a spec preview folder with the [Sketch Measure Plugin](https://github.com/utom/sketch-measure), append `spec-previews` to the name of the generated directory and it will be visible by an URL.
 Search in [https://gitlab-org.gitlab.io/gitlab-design](https://gitlab-org.gitlab.io/gitlab-design)*

+- Standalone Live Html Previews by abusing spec previews :smiling_imp:

+*By using the wget command: `wget -kN --html-extension URL` you can create a standalone working HTML page of the GitLab view you want.
+Just change the name of the file to index.html and append `spec-previews` to the name of the directory it will be inside of.
+Good luck!
+(No guarantees with this one!)

 ### Activating them!

 1. Have a Mac with [Sketch](https://www.sketchapp.com/) installed in the /Applications folder